adityas2410/adityas2410/README.md

 ### [SkillSmith](https://github.com/adityas2410/skillsmithX)

 Transform screen recordings into Skills for AI agents.
+Enables multimodal prompting by automatically extracting software workflows from screen recordings and generating installable skill packages for agentic AI tools to learn how to navigate your internal systems.

 ### [OmniVoice](https://github.com/adityas2410/omnivoiceX)